 Instructions

-- Add the olive oil slowly, whisking as you pour.
+- Slowly incorporate the olive oil, constantly whisking as you pour.
 Continue whisking until the dressing is fully emulsified and slightly opaque.
 Season with salt and pepper to taste.

 - Add the cannellini beans, sliced cucumbers, and halved tomatoes to the bowl.
 Stir to coat the vegetables with the dressing.

 - Top the salad with crumbled feta and enjoy.
-Garnish with chopped parsley and flakey sea salt, if desired.
+Garnish with chopped parsley and sea salt flakes, if desired.

 Notes